charmed-kubernetes/kubernetes-docs/pages/k8s/charm-kubernetes-master.md

 # DNS for the cluster

-The DNS add-on allows the pods to have a DNS names in addition to IP addresses.
+The DNS add-on allows pods to have DNS names in addition to IP addresses.
 The Kubernetes cluster DNS server (based off the SkyDNS library) supports forward lookups (A records), service lookups (SRV records) and reverse IP address lookups (PTR records).
 More information about the DNS can be obtained